cjyueh/NoodleLoveApp/README.md

 * Flash error message when sign-up/in fails
 * Provide edit feature for user
 * Enable image upload capability
-* Search and sort dishes and restaurants
+* Search and sort dishes and reviews
 * Modals for signing up/in

 ## Shout-Outs